Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: SSP Reductions for Various Problems

 \tikzstyle{vertex}=[draw,circle,fill=black, minimum size=4pt,inner sep=0pt] \tikzstyle{edge} = [draw,-]

 We fix an ordering on the variables and clauses to define the table.
 Each variable and each clause has a unique column $i$ defining the $i$-th digit of each number.
 For each literal $\ell$, we add a number that has a 1 exactly at the position of the corresponding variable and additional 1s at the positions of clauses that contain the literal.
 The target sum $M$ is to be defined as $1$ in each variable column and $4$ in each clause column.
 This means that exactly one of the numbers corresponding to a literal pair can be added to the solution.
-Furthermore to satisfy a clause $C_j \in C$, the sum of the column corresponding to $C_j$ has to be exactly $4$.
-Thus, we add two numbers for each clause $C_j \in C$, one that contains a $1$ and one that contains a $2$ in the column of clause $C_j$.
-Consequently, whenever a clause $C_j$ is satisfied, i.e. the sum of the columns of $C_j$ is greater than $1$, the sum can be expanded to exactly $4$.
+Furthermore to satisfy a clause $c \in C$, the sum of the column corresponding to $c$ has to be exactly $4$.
+Thus, we add two numbers for each clause $c \in C$, one that contains a $1$ and one that contains a $2$ in the column of clause $c$.
+Consequently, whenever a clause $c$ is satisfied, i.e. the sum of the columns of $c$ is greater than $1$, the sum can be expanded to exactly $4$.
 This reduction can be transformed into binary (and any other) encoding as well by introducing leading zeros such that no carryover occurs.

 Note that the described \textsc{Subset Sum} instance in total contains the following numbers: Two numbers $a_i, \overline a_i$ for every literal pair $(\ell_i, \overline \ell_i)$ plus some additional helper numbers.
-We define the injective embedding function $f_x$ by $f_x(\ell_i) = a_i$ and $f_x(\overline \ell_i) = \overline a_i$.
-Note that with respect to this embedding $f_x$ we have the solution-preserving property, i.e. every 3SAT solution is translated to a subset with total sum $M$.
-On the other hand, every subset of numbers with total sum $M$ restricted to the set $f_x(L)$ encodes a correct solution of 3SAT.
+We define the injective embedding function $f_I$ by $f_I(\ell_i) = a_i$ and $f_I(\overline \ell_i) = \overline a_i$.
+Note that with respect to this embedding $f_I$ we have the SSP property, i.e. every subset of numbers with total sum $M$ restricted to the set $f_I(L)$ encodes a correct solution of 3SAT.
 Therefore, this reduction is an SSP reduction.